ChainSafe/game-docs-v2/docs/v2.6/1_getting-started.md

 ![](assets/getting-started/create-web3-client-menu.png)

 Now after you've done this, you need to choose your wallet provider.
-Check it out in the "Choose Your Wallet" section.